Cheesy gland, or caseous lymphadenitis (CLA), is an infection of sheep and goats caused by the bacterium Corynebacterium pseudotuberculosis.

 Conditions when cheesy gland is likely to occur

-- Animals that have not been vaccinated.
+- animals have not been vaccinated

-- Dipping sheep immediately after shearing.
+- dipping sheep immediately after shearing

-- Rubbing and contamination of wounds and broken skin when animals are in close contact (this can be direct contact between animals or via contact with contaminated surfaces).
+- rubbing and contamination of wounds and broken skin when animals are in close contact.
+This can be direct contact between animals or via contact with contaminated surfaces

-- Small yards, direct physical contact and close grazing of contaminated grass or feed in feed troughs.
+- small yards, direct physical contact and close grazing of contaminated grass or feed in feed troughs.

 Identification and diagnosis